DEADLINE EXTENDED: Free ‘research on research’ publishing this October – our latest free birthday celebration!

 In 2022 we are celebrating a decade of PeerJ.
 Launched in June 2012, PeerJ is now 10 years old!
 We are launching a number of celebratory promotions – or birthday presents! – this year to share our thanks and appreciation to our users who have made the last decade possible.

-With Peer Review Week coming to a close, and Open Access week in October, we thought it would be apt if our latest celebration was to be free publication, for the first 10 days of October, of articles addressing “research on research” (i.e. research practices, research systems, cultures and decision-making).
+With Peer Review Week coming to a close, and Open Access week in October, we thought it would be apt if our latest celebration was to be free publication, between October 1st and October 30th, of articles addressing “research on research” (i.e. research practices, research systems, cultures and decision-making).

 As an Open Access publisher and OA advocate, PeerJ has always championed open science, ethical research and open publishing practices.
 Since our launch, we have encouraged our reviewers to sign their peer review and authors to publish their review reports.
 For example, we require code and data availability for articles submitted to our journals and the use of reporting standards and study guidelines.
 We were early champions of preprints in the biological sciences, and continue this work with partnerships with the likes of Peer Community in, bioRxiv and ASAPbio.
 And, of course, we have published over 15,000 Open Access articles in the last decade.

 Amongst those are a number of articles on research practices and scientific publishing.
 We believe it’s important to investigate the efficacy and appropriateness of research practices, including how research is published and disseminated.

 Therefore, we are granting 100% APC waivers for any submissions made to PeerJ until October 30th in these areas of research.
 To claim the waiver please state “Submitted to the October promotion on ‘research on research’” in the Confidential Note to Staff field when you submit.

 Please note that simple bibliometric analyses of a field of study are out of scope.
 A bibliometric analysis will be considered if it forms part of a literature review or a research article, where it serves to identify the knowledge gap that is addressed by the research.